WolframResearch/LibraryLinkUtilities/docs/modules/mathlink.rst

 ===================
-MathLink support
+WSTP support
 ===================

-*LibraryLink* allows a LinkObject to be passed as an argument which may then exchange data between your library and the Kernel using MathLink.
+*LibraryLink* allows a LinkObject to be passed as an argument which may then exchange data between your library and the Kernel using
+Wolfram Symbolic Transfer Protocol (**WSTP**, also known as **MathLink**).
-The original MathLink API is in old C style with error codes, macros, manual memory management, etc.
+The original WSTP API is in old C style with error codes, macros, manual memory management, etc.
 *LLU* provides a wrapper for the LinkObject called `MLStream`.

 `MLStream` is actually a class template parameterized by the default encoding to be used for strings, but for the sake of clarity,